 As discussed earlier, self-building provides an informal route to home ownership with considerable flexibility for family and household expansion.
-It is also an asset that provides economic security (Moser, 2009), and ultimately can be passed to one's children through inheritance (Grajeda & Ward, 2012).
+It is also an asset that provides economic security (Moser 2009), and ultimately can be passed to one's children through inheritance (Grajeda and ward 2012).
 Table 1 shows some before-and-after comparisons of demographic and household organization characteristics.
 As expected the average household size has declined since the late 1970s when urban and national fertility rates were much higher, and as the original has family "downsized" as children move out.
-Indeed, comparing the household size data from earlier surveys for the late 1970s (Gilbert & Ward, 1985) we see that average household size for owner households today has almost halved in Bogotá (down from 6.4 to 4.27); and by almost two persons on average in Mexico (5.5-3.66 -Table 1).
+Indeed, comparing the household size for owner households today has almost halved in Bogotá (down from 6.4 to 4.27); and by almost two persons on average in Mexico (5.5 to 3.66 - Table 1).
 However, in the opposite direction, we observe an increase in the average number of separate households living in the dwelling or on the lot, situations in which adult children now share the lot with their parent(s) but live apart as a separate nuclear family unit.
-This internal lot division among adult sons and daughters is evident in Table 1, which shows the sharp increase in the number of
+This internal lot division among adult sons and daughters is evident in Table 1, which shows the sharp increase in the number of separate households who were found to be sharing a lot (up from 1.63 to 2.55 and 1.65 to 2.24 in Mexico City and Bogotá respectively).
+Those children who do exit during

-&lt;sup>5 2009 surveys across fifteen settlements (almost 1200 cases) in Santiago Chile, Buenos Aires Argentina, Montevideo Uruguay, and Guadalajara and Monterrey in Mexico (www.lahn.utexas.org).
+&lt;sup>6 2009 surveys across fifteen settlements (almost 1,200 cases) in Santiago Chile, Buenos Aires Argentina, Montevideo Uruguay, and Guadalajara and Monterrey in Mexico (www.lahn.utexas.org).
 The higher-end averages were common in Chile and in Mexico; whereas in Argentina and Uruguay where settlements were formed more recently, and/or evictions were more commonplace, the average number of years residence on the lot was found to be somewhat less (18 and 20 years respectively).